Mace Windu's Jedi Starfighter Review

 New to the Lego Star Wars family as of November 2011, this 309-piece kit builds a well-reviewed starfighter, along with a Separatist speeder and two Single Trooper Aerial Platforms (STAPs).
 Minifigures include Mace Windu and several droids.
 The set satisfies collectors looking to pick up the Mace Windu character and offers children plenty to play with.
 For ages 7 to 12.

-This November 2011 release is far from the first Jedi Starfighter Lego has produced, but it gives both kids and collectors plenty to like.
+The November 2011 release is far from the first Jedi Starfighter Lego (starting at $40, Amazon) has produced, but it gives both kids and collectors plenty to like.
 Because it's new to market, Mace Windu's Jedi Starfighter hasn't racked up many comments on retail sites, but those reviews have been resoundingly positive.
 It also earns a recommendation from The Brick Life, a blog for parents of young Lego enthusiasts.
 It's designed for children 7 to 12.

 Consumers posting Mace Windu's Jedi Starfighter reviews at the Lego Shop call the flick-fire missiles relatively good, although some say the missiles don't work as well as they should.
 One user indicates that the ship's landing gear can interfere with missile function.
 Another niggling complaint is that the ship's cockpit isn't hinged, requiring that it be popped off to insert or remove minifigures.
 Reviewers are also dismayed by the number of stickers and find them hard to position properly.
 Feedback varies where overall appearance is concerned, as well.
 Some call the color scheme bland, while others commend its accuracy.